DannyFirmin/java-exercises-comp1110/src/comp1110/lab2/README.md

 	your *personal* comp1110-labs repo with some changes.

 	1. Open your comp1110-labs repo in IntelliJ.
+	2. Commit any local changes before starting the upstream pull (VCS -> Commit Changes...).
-	2. Select VCS -> Git -> Remotes...
+	3. Select VCS -> Git -> Remotes...
-	3. Select the "+" button to add the comp1110 labs repo as a remote upstream repo (Name: `upstream` URL:`https://gitlab.cecs.anu.edu.au/comp1110/comp1110-labs.git`).
+	4. Select the "+" button to add the comp1110 labs repo as a remote upstream repo (Name: `upstream` URL:`https://gitlab.cecs.anu.edu.au/comp1110/comp1110-labs.git`).
 Select OK.
-	4. Prepare to pull changes (VCS -> Git -> Pull...).
+	5. Prepare to pull changes (VCS -> Git -> Pull...).
-	5. Use the drop-down menu to change the 'Remote' to be `upstream(https://gitlab.cecs.anu.edu.au/comp1110/comp1110-labs.git)`.
+	6. Use the drop-down menu to change the 'Remote' to be `upstream(https://gitlab.cecs.anu.edu.au/comp1110/comp1110-labs.git)`.
-	6. Refresh the list of branches by clicking the refresh button to the right of the dropdown.
+	7. Refresh the list of branches by clicking the refresh button to the right of the dropdown.
-	7. Select the `upstream/master` branch.
+	8. Select the `upstream/master` branch.
-	8. Click `Pull`.
+	9. Click `Pull`.
 This should behave just like a merge from your last lab exercise, and work without further interaction.
 If not, you may need to merge, in which case you should consult your tutor if you're unsure what to do.
-	9. Bring up the `Version Control` panel at the bottom of your IntelliJ window, and select `Log`, and notice that you now have new changes in your history.
+	10. Bring up the `Version Control` panel at the bottom of your IntelliJ window, and select `Log`, and notice that you now have new changes in your history.
 	10. `Push` your merge.

 After you pull remote commits into your repo, commit, and push them, they will be visible to all clones of your repo.
-Go to the GitLab web page for your labs repo, and use the `Commits` and `Network` menu options (on the left menu) to see how the changes you pulled have been integrated into your own repo.
+Go to the GitLab web page for your labs repo, and use the `Commits` and `Graph` menu options (on the top-center menu) to see how the changes you pulled have been integrated into your own repo.

 You can also pull your changes into other clones of your labs repo (such as on your